A9.com: Product search

 A9 continued to develop and operate the service that provides search on all nine Amazon.com sites, as well as other retail sites owned by Amazon such as Endless.com, Javari.de, and Audible.com.
 In addition, A9 search is also used by other retailers, such as Marks & Spencer, that license the Amazon retail platform for their online presence.

 A9 provided the "search inside the book" capability for Amazon.
 Announced in 2003, this service allows customers to search through the full text of hundreds of thousands of books.
 This feature is available both for searching individual books and for the entire book catalog.

-Visual search
+Visual Search

 The visual search group at A9 created mobile applications that recognize objects and allow users to find these products on Amazon.com.
 Their first augmented reality app, Flow, provided both object and barcode recognition.
 It was released in 2011.

-A9 visual search technology powers features to let customers search for certain products (such as shoes) by shape, and find visually similar items on Amazon.com, Zappos.com, Endless.com, and other retail sites.
+A9 visual search technology powered features to let customers search for certain products (such as shoes) by shape, and find visually similar items on Amazon.com, Zappos.com, Endless.com, and other retail sites..
+In 2023, Visual Search was rebranded as Visual Shopping, and re-introduced to the public as Lens.